 You can deactivate an active parcel; this will update Cloudera Manager to point to the previous software version, ready to be run the next time a service is restarted.
-To deactivate a parcel, click Actions on an activated parcel and select Deactivate.
+From the Parcels page, choose ClusterName or All Clusters in the Location selector, and click the Deactivate button on an activated parcel.

-To use the previous version of the software, go to the Clusters tab and restart your services.
+To use the previous version of the software, restart your services.

-Note: If you did your original installation from parcels, and there is only one version of your software installed (that is, no packages, and no previous parcels have been activated and started) then when you attempt to restart after deactivating the current version, your roles will be stopped but will not be able to restart.
+Note: If you did your original installation from parcels, and there is only one version of your software installed (that is, no packages, and no previous parcels have been activated and started) when you attempt to restart after deactivating the current version, your roles will be stopped but will not be able to restart.